Information for Inpatients

 While you are in hospital, keeping you safe and well is a priority for the staff looking after you.
 There are also some simple things you can do to help keep yourself safe during your hospital stay, such as asking for help when needed, protecting yourself from slips and falls and helping to prevent blood clots.

-The NHS England National Patient Safety Team have created a video and leaflet providing tips on keeping yourself safe during your hospital stay.
+The NHS England National Patient Safety team have created the below video to provide tips on keeping yourself safe during your hospital stay.

-We are committed to privacy dignity and patient safety and as such complies with the Government's requirement to eliminate mixed-sex accommodation, except where it is in the patients best interest or reflects personal choice, for example in critical care and specialist care settings where the clinical safety needs of the patient take priority.
+We are committed to privacy, dignity and patient safety and as such complies with the Government’s requirement to eliminate mixed-sex accommodation, except is where it is in the patient’s best interest or reflects personal choice, for example in critical care and specialist care settings where the clinical safety needs of the patient take priority.
+Read more on our Privacy and Dignity page.

 Involving carers, relatives and friends